 Brianna Nicole Stanley’s job and career have been destroyed, and what’s left of her youth could very well be spent behind bars.

 America already has more citizens locked away in jails and prisons than any other nation on earth, and American prison sentences are the most lengthy of any civilized nation.
 The U.S. has 4% of the world’s population but 33% of the world’s prisoners.
 We imprison ten times more of our citizens than all of Europe.
-Is America really the land of the Free or is it time we look in the mirror and ask ourselves what the hell is going on?
+Is America really the land of the Free or is it time we look in the mirror and ask ourselves what’s going on?

 With so many laws now on the books, it’s estimated that each American commits at least 3 felonies a day, or 21 felonies each week, or 1092 felonies each year.
-If you piss off the wrong person(s) it’s easier than ever for the system to come up with plenty of reasons to arrest you.
+Piss off the wrong person(s) and it’s easier than ever for the system to come up with reasons to arrest you… and, have you noticed that everything you do has become illegal and everything politicians, legislators, law enforcement and government bureaucrats do is legal?
 Once arrested, they don’t just charge you with one crime, say tax fraud, they charge you with a whole host of crimes, like conspiracy to commit tax fraud, unlawful use of a bank account to commit tax fraud, conspiracy to unlawfully use electronic communications (a phone) to commit tax fraud, etc.

 In theory you have the right to demand a trial before a jury of your peers, but ‘stacking’ makes this right virtually impossible to exercise.
 In addition to the original charge of tax fraud which carries a five year sentence, when all the other charges are stacked on top of it, you’re now facing 400 years in prison.